zhangjyr/aibrix/docs/development/README.md

 ### Start the Manager through an IDE

-Alternatively, for better debugging, you can start AIBricks in debug mode using an IDE like [Goland](https://www.jetbrains.com/go/) or [VSCode](https://code.visualstudio.com/).
+Alternatively, for better debugging, you can start AIBrix in debug mode using an IDE like [Goland](https://www.jetbrains.com/go/) or [VSCode](https://code.visualstudio.com/).
 The main entry point of the project is located at `cmd/controllers/main.go`.

-### Create AIBricks Sample Instances
+### Create AIBrix Sample Instances

 Apply the samples from the `config/samples` directory.
-These samples create a list of AIBricks CRD instances, such as `PodAutoscaler` and `ModelAdapter`:
+These samples create a list of AIBrix CRD instances, such as `PodAutoscaler` and `ModelAdapter`:

 ```sh
 kubectl apply -k config/samples/